 - Read other's published patent applications within your technical area and take note of the specific expressions that appear in the applications.
 Pay particular attention to the wording of patent claims.
 In that way, you will get a basic understanding of the work of a patent agent.
 You can find patent documents in the databases Swedish Patent Database or esp@cenet

 - Ask for an impartial meeting with one or more patent agents.
 In person, you can get a better idea if the agent has the right skills, if there is a commitment to the relevant aspects of your operation and, above all, if you will get along.
 As you will be working closely together, it is important that you have confidence in the patent agent you choose.
+Another suggestion may be to ask for references from previous customers.

 - Confidentiality is very important in the patent world.
 So make sure that the patent agent you choose is bound by ethical rules, including professional secrecy.